danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 So far, our unpacked OCI image has a single layer archive consisting of our statically linked hello \<name> binary, encoded by its sha256 digest.
 We can now move on to defining the configuration of the container that will run based on this image.

 #### Config
-When we run a container using `docker run ...`, we often supply command line options such as environment variables, container entrypoint, or volume mounts, etc. These options can be part of the image--as they often are--in which case, they are passed onto the container engine/runtime of choice that consumes these options to configure the container when we run it.
+When we run a container using `docker run ...`, we often supply command line options such as environment variables, container entrypoint, or volume mounts, etc. These options can be part of the image, in which case, they are passed onto the container engine/runtime of choice that uses these options to configure the container when we run it.

 It's equally common to have such configuration as part of your image.
 In an OCI image, this is done via config.json, a JSON file that includes various configuration options for an image, along with layer information.
 Here's how it looks for our image: